 Pakistan did away with Mickey Arthur after the World Cup and in a radical move, they gave a dual role of head coach and chief selector to Misbah-ul-Haq.
 It raised a few eyebrows because Misbah didn’t meet the criteria of having a three-year coaching experience that was stated as one of the requirements in the advertisement.
 He was also tipped to be Islamabad United’s coach in the PSL at that time.

 After a 3-0 defeat at the hands of Sri Lanka in T20Is in Lahore, Pakistan removed Sarfaraz Ahmad from T20I and Test captaincy.
 Babar Azam made his captaincy debut in the T20I series in Australia whereas Azhar Ali was appointed captain for Tests.
-The decision for ODI captaincy is yet to be taken as Pakistan are not playing any ODIs before they take on the Netherlands in July next year.
+The decision for ODI captaincy is yet to be taken as Pakistan is not playing any ODIs before they take on the Netherlands in July next year.

 Pakistan cricket and controversies go hand in hand and 2019 was no different.
 At the start of the year, the ICC banned Pakistan’s ODI captain at that time, Sarfaraz Ahmed, for four matches after he was found breaching the anti-racism code in the second ODI against South Africa in Durban.
 Sarfaraz was heard using word Kaale (which literally translates to black) for South African all-rounder Andile Phehlukwayo.
-The Pakistan captain admitted the offence and issued a public apology but missed two ODIs and as many T20Is.
+The Pakistan captain admitted the offense and issued a public apology but missed two ODIs and as many T20Is.

 Pakistan are set to host Bangladesh for two Tests and three T20Is at the start of the year but the tour is engulfed with uncertainty.
 Pakistan’s most important Test series of the year will be on a tour to England in July-August where they play three Tests.
 Their third and last Test series of the year will be in New Zealand in December.